2017 NBA MVP Odds

 |2006-07||Dirk Nowitzki||Dallas Mavericks||+700|

-The table below displays Westbrook’s statistics with and without Kevin Durant in the lineup.
+The table below displays Westbrook’s statistics with and without Kevin Durant in the lineup entering the 2016-17 season.

-Last season Westbrook nearly averaged a triple-double with 23.5 points, 10.4 assists and 7.8 rebounds per game.
-It’s safe to assume that his scoring should increase dramatically now that he doesn’t have to share the ball with Durant, which explains why Westbrook has the second-best odds of winning the MVP Award.
+Last season Westbrook nearly averaged a triple-double with 23.5 points, 10.4 assists and 7.8 rebounds per game, and oddsmakers safely assumed that his usage rate and output would increase dramatically without Durant in the fold.
+That explained why Westbrook opened with the second-best odds of winning the MVP Award.

-The table below compares the latest MVP odds at 5Dimes and Paddy Power.
+The table below compares the latest MVP odds at 5Dimes, BetOnline, Bovada, and Paddy Power.
 We will update this table as new information becomes available.

 The most interesting takeaway is that six of the top seven MVP candidates reside in the Western Conference.
 Personally, I think that the Warriors will easily win the Western Conference but Curry and Durant will split the votes.
 For that reason, there could be some value on LeBron James.